Sequential Randomization Tests Using e-values: Applications for trial monitoring: Event-Only Monitoring (e-RTe)

-The method automatically detects both benefit and harm without pre-specifying a direction: \begin{itemize} \item If $\hat{p} < 0.5$ (fewer treatment deaths than expected): the method bets on control deaths being more common, and wealth grows when treatment is indeed protective. \item If $\hat{p} > 0.5$ (more treatment deaths than expected): the method bets on treatment deaths being more common, and wealth grows when treatment is harmful. \end{itemize}
+The adaptive e-RTe wager automatically detects both benefit and harm without pre-specifying a direction: \begin{itemize} \item If $\hat{p} < 0.5$ (fewer treatment events than expected): the method bets on control events being more common, and wealth grows when treatment is indeed protective. \item If $\hat{p} > 0.5$ (more treatment events than expected): the method bets on treatment events being more common, and wealth grows when treatment is harmful. \end{itemize}

 No investigator input about the expected direction is needed.
 The adaptive wager discovers the direction from the data.
+The same principle also applies to adaptive e-RTb: if events become more common in treatment, events point toward treatment; if events become less common in treatment, events point toward control.
+This bidirectionality is a property of adaptive wagers.
+A design-fixed wager is instead directional unless a separate two-sided or mirrored design rule is specified.